vamsinayak826742/weather_monitoring/README.md

 # Real-Time Weather Monitoring System with Rollups and Aggregates

 ## Objective
-This project is a **Real-Time Data Processing System** designed to monitor weather conditions and provide summarized insights using **rollups** and **aggregates**.
-The system retrieves weather data from the **OpenWeatherMap API** and supports configurable alert thresholds and daily weather summaries.
+This project is a real-time weather monitoring dashboard built using Python, Flask, HTML/CSS, and JavaScript.
+It fetches live weather data for six major Indian cities (Delhi, Mumbai, Chennai, Bangalore, Kolkata, Hyderabad) from the OpenWeatherMap API and displays it on a dynamic web page, which updates every minute.
+The dashboard includes interactive visualizations such as bar charts, line charts, and pie charts to visualize current temperatures and weather conditions.
+It also provides daily weather summaries, user-configurable alerting thresholds, and options to convert temperatures between Celsius, Fahrenheit, and Kelvin

 ## Features
 - **Real-time weather data retrieval** from the OpenWeatherMap API for major Indian cities.